Yevgeny Rodionov: Veneration

-Yevgeny Rodionov was posthumously awarded the Russian Order of Courage.
-There was a growing movement within the Russian Orthodox Church to canonize him as a Christian saint and martyr for faith.
+Yevgeny Rodionov was posthumously awarded the Order of Courage by Russia.
+There was a growing movement within the Russian Orthodox Church to canonize him as a Christian saint and martyr for the Christian faith.
+Folk Christian tradition holds that Yevgeny Rodionov was ordered by those who captured him to remove his cross necklace and convert to Islam, though he refused to do so and was executed for this reason.
 Some Russian soldiers, feeling themselves abandoned by their government, have taken to kneeling in prayer before his image.
 One such prayer reads:

 Thy martyr, Yevgeny, O Lord, in his sufferings hath received an incorruptible crown from Thee, our God, for having Thy strength he hath brought down his torturers, hath defeated the powerless insolence of demons.
 Through his prayers, save our souls.

 As of 2003, religious icons depicting Rodionov had become popular.
 His mother has one herself; she has suggested that the icon of her son sometimes emits a perfume which she believes to be holy, to the extent that it actually drips with it.

-Because of the popular devotion given to the New Martyr Rodionov, the pious faithful sought official canonization from the Moscow Patriarchate.
+Because of the popular devotion given to the New Martyr Rodionov, the pious faithful sought official canonisation from the Moscow Patriarchate.
 Initially, it refused, which divided the Orthodox Church in Russia.
-Maksim Maksimov, Secretary of the Canonization Commission, explained the Synod's position in Tserkovny Vestnik (Church Bulletin), the official publication of the Russian Orthodox Church.
+Maksim Maksimov, Secretary of the Canonisation Commission, explained the Synod's position in Tserkovny Vestnik (Church Bulletin), the official publication of the Russian Orthodox Church.
 His arguments can be summarized in three points: